 To spice up your resume:

-- Keep it to under two pages.
+- Please keep it to under two pages.

-- Ensure consistency in formatting and language.
+- Ensure consistency in language.

 How many bullets should it have?